Lunatic Racing Team

 Zach is sponsored by: Appalachian Armory and Off Road, Eyecon Performance Graphics & Sharpsburg Muffler and Performance

-Tripp is 10 years old and lives in Lawrenceville, Georgia.
-He is currently in the 5th grade and has been riding a 4-wheeler since he was a baby.
+Tripp is 11 years old and lives in Lawrenceville, Georgia.
+He is getting ready to begin 6th grade in the Fall of 2020.
+Tripp has been riding a 4-wheeler since he was a baby.
 Strapped to his mother in a snugly as a passenger since 3 months old, to taking it solo and riding one of his own since 4 years old.
 He started on a 90 cc 4-wheeler and quickly transitioned to a 50 cc dirt bike.
 He then graduated to a 125 cc 4-wheeler.
 Since 2019, he has been on a 200 cc Yamaha Blaster, which is his current ride.
-Tripp started racing UTV's in the Fall of 2019.
-He ran his Polaris RZR 170 in the Kids Stock Class at CORS Southern SXS Nationals at Durhamtown Off Road Park in Union Point, Georgia on November 29, 2019, where he placed 6th over all.
-He also participated in Shot Out Racing's Battle at the Bullring in Ocala Florida in January of 2020 where he placed 3rd.
+Tripp started racing his UTV in the Fall of 2019.
+For his debut, he ran his Polaris RZR 170 in the Kids Stock Class at CORS Southern SXS Nationals at Durhamtown Off Road Park in Union Point, Georgia on November 29, 2019, where he placed 6th over all.
+Tripp then ran the SCORS UTV Winter Series at Sunnyside ATV Paradise in Wrens, Georgia, where he placed 2nd on the Short Course.
+Since then, Tripp has participated in Shot Out Racing's Battle at the Bullring in Ocala, Florida in January of 2020 where he placed 3rd.
+He raced again in Round 2 of Shot Out Racing's Battle at the Bullring in May of 2020 and placed 3rd on the Circle Course & 1st on the Short Course.

 Tripp is sponsored by: Appalachian Armory and Off Road, Eyecon Performance Graphics, ITP Tires & Sharpsburg Muffler and Performance